ukhorsky/1wire/README.md

 ### Known problems with design

-Should be noticed that using separate bus control FSM for each bus is useless, but I wanted to use for/generate construction on component so much that I couldn't help it.
+Should be noticed that using separate bus control FSM for each bus is overkill, but I wanted to use for/generate construction on component so much that I couldn't help it.
+Also at first was planned to add FIFO stacks so data could be transfered on different busses simultaneously.

 ## Command format